 You can access Venice Marco Polo Airport from all directions.
 If you are driving from Trieste, take the A4 motorway towards Venice.
 At the end of the motorway, after the Quarto D’Altino toll station, continue towards Venice and take the exit towards the airport.
 If you are driving from Milano, take the A4 motorway towards Venice.
 At the end of the motorway, after the Venezia Mestre toll station (Barriera), take the ring-road towards the airport and follow the signs.
 Roads in Venice are known for their frequent traffic jams, so taking enough time for the drive is essential.
 You can also take a train to Venice, but the train station is located in Mestre and you will need to find an additional transport to the airport.
 There are more than enough open-air and covered parking lots at Venice Marco Polo Airport.
 One of the closest parking lots charges around EUR 100 for a week of parking.

 Venice Marco Polo Airport is not a small airport, but if you are taking a domestic flight, it is best you come to the airport an hour prior to your scheduled flight.
 If you are taking an international flight, you will need at least two hours for the airport procedures.
 It is essential you take enough time for your transport to the airport due to frequent traffic jams in the Venice area.

 After your plane has landed at Venice Marco Polo Airport and you have recovered your luggage and passed through the border control, you will see exit on your right hand side.
-Follow signs for P7 parking lot, pass water tower and at the end of covered path you will see GoOpti driver waiting for you in the second parking row or a few meters further on the parking lot in front of the terminal.
+Follow signs for P7 parking lot, pass water tower and at the end of covered path you will see GoOpti driver waiting for you.

-When you arrive at Venice Marco Polo Airport, your GoOpti driver will drop you off on the first floor of the terminal in front of entrance leading to the Departures area or at parking lot on the groundfloor.
+When you arrive at Venice Marco Polo Airport, your GoOpti driver will drop you off in P2 parking lot on the groundfloor.
+Departure area is in the first floor, where is also check-inn for the most of airliners.